bpevs/emoji_flashcards/README.md

 > **Note**
 >
-> You can help improve Emoji Flashcards translations!
+> You can help improve translations!
 Read our [Contribution Guide](./.github/CONTRIBUTING.md) and join our [Discord](https://discord.gg/m9WGM2QWBK) to learn more!

 ![A Generated Anki Flashcard](./www/screenshots/answer.png)